tanim-mishkat/Reel-Style-Food-App/README.md

 **For Local MongoDB:**

-1. Install MongoDB Community Edition
+1. Install MongoDB Community Edition from [mongodb.com](https://www.mongodb.com/try/download/community)
-2. Start MongoDB service
+2. Start MongoDB service:
+   - Windows: MongoDB runs as a service automatically
+   - Mac: `brew services start mongodb-community`
+   - Linux: `sudo systemctl start mongod`
-3. The application will automatically create the database and collections
+3. The application will automatically create the database and collections on first run

-**For MongoDB Atlas:**
+**For MongoDB Atlas (Recommended for Production):**

-1. Create a MongoDB Atlas account
+1. Create a free account at [mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas)
-2. Create a new cluster
+2. Create a new cluster (free tier available)
+3. Create a database user with read/write permissions
-3. Get the connection string and update `MONGODB_URI` in `.env`
+4. Get the connection string from the "Connect" button
+5. Update `MONGODB_URI` in `.env` with your connection string
-4. Whitelist your IP address in Atlas security settings
+6. Add your IP address to the IP whitelist in Atlas security settings

+### ImageKit Setup

+1. Create a free account at [imagekit.io](https://imagekit.io)
+2. Get your credentials from the Dashboard:
+   - Public Key
+   - Private Key
+   - URL Endpoint
+3. Update the ImageKit variables in your backend `.env` file

 ## Deployment Steps